Fen-Shi/simulator/README.md

 - Treatment is infeasible either if more than two patients have finished the intake, but have not yet been processed in the Surgery or Nursing departments, or when all Intake resources are occupied upon a patient's arrival.
+- Patients without ID will be directly sent home.
+- Patients sent home will be planned with next appointment(currently return 0 in the process model, to be implemented in Planned)

 3. **Resource Management:**